HugCls/HugCls/README.md

-2024-09-25: "The ladder of success is best climbed by stepping on the rungs of opportunity." - Ayn Rand
+2024-09-26: "The way we feel is the direct result of what we think." - Peter A. Cohen